Video to the Rescue

-In 2005, I worked with a Council of the Boy Scouts of America that sought to honor a distinguished community leader during its annual dinner.
-The Council’s activities span 17 counties and the dinner is a mainstay of the Council’s annual fundraising schedule.
-Although at the time, I was assigned to help develop a major gift campaign (a separate activity), because I knew the gentleman being honored, I stepped in to assist.
+I once worked with a Council of the Boy Scouts of America that sought to honor a distinguished community leader during its annual dinner.
+The Council’s activities span 17 counties.
+The dinner is a mainstay of the Council’s annual fundraising schedule.
+At the time, I was assigned to help design a major gift campaign (a separate activity), but because I knew the gentleman being honored, I stepped in to assist.

 The honoree was most deserving and had contributed greatly to the economic and social vitality of the region.
 However, he had been diagnosed with Parkinson’s Disease and was quickly losing his ability to speak and to move about comfortably.
 The photo above shows him – once tall and commanding, now advanced into Parkinson’s – watching construction on a new art museum wing he helped to fund substantially.